 Sky is the Limit!

 The truth of the matter is that baby nurses often earn much more than a typical babysitter or nanny.
-The average baby nurse can earn anywhere from $200-500 per day or more, depending location, training, experience, level of care and on the shift and number of hours worked.
-Baby Nurses who specialize in twins or triplet care earn even more, but double the work doesn't always mean double the pay.
+The average baby nurse can earn anywhere from $200-500 per day or more, depending location, training, experience, level of care, the shift and number of hours worked.
+Baby Nurses who specialize in twins or triplet care earn even more, but double the work doesn't necessarily mean double the pay so start with singleton care.